AlFerries/cookingram/README.md

-This is a portfolio project based on Nextjs - javscript with Supabase service.
+This is a portfolio project based on Nextjs - JavaScript with Supabase service.

 ## Getting Started